Infer-and-widen, or not?: Vignette 1: The winner's curse

-the selection rule is and our target of inference is $\mu_{\Sel(Y)}$.
 It is not hard to see that a $1-\alpha$ confidence interval for $\mu_{\Sel(Y)}$ that treats $\Sel(Y)$ as though it were fixed (rather than a function of the data) will fail to achieve the nominal coverage.
-This is the ``winner's curse''~\citep{andrews_inference_2019}.
+This is the ``winner's curse''~\citep{andrews_inference_2024}.

 To achieve a ``stable'' algorithm, \cite{zrnic_post-selection_2023} consider a randomized version of the selection rule \eqref{eq:vignette-1-selection} via the addition of centered Laplace noise,